AuxXxilium/arc/README.md

 ## You must have at least 4GB of RAM, both in baremetal and VMs

-## The DSM kernel is compatible with SATA ports, not SAS/SCSI/etc. For device-tree models only SATA ports work.
+## The DSM kernel is compatible with SATA ports, not SAS/SCSI/etc. For device-tree models (DT) only SATA ports work.
 For the other models, another type of disks may work.

 # Use